dschlyter/dotfiles/wiki/vim.md

 `d2)` is a nice way to grab a code block

+## Recursive macros

+You can trigger a macro from itself.
+A macro will also abort when a / find fails, so this could make something that keeps processing until all matches are done.

 ## Using vim in scripts

 Vim is not made for this, but it is kinda cool for quick hacks.